SergioMEV/slurm-for-dummies/README.md

 ```
 At this point you should copy the text from your created slurm.conf to each worker node's /etc/slurm/slurm.conf.
 We found the best way to do this was to copy our created slurm.conf file to a thumbdrive, then use the previous command on each worker node to create the slurm.conf file and then copy the text from our thumbdrive slurm.conf and save.

-Now, we have to start the slurm controllerler node service and configure it to start at startup, like so:
+Now, we have to start the slurm controller node service and configure it to start at startup, like so:
 ```
 $ sudo systemctl enable slurmctld
 $ sudo systemctl start slurmctld